Discovery-Limited/SetAppWeek4/ScenarioEUserStories.md

 like to connect to people but not available to public anywhere

 ### Answer 2 - David UP2049418:

+Would like to have the option to input location themselves, also input locations in advance e.g. would be in Portsmouth for 3 days and then in London afterwards.

 ### Answer 3 - Jerome UP2064796: